axismaps/axis-jekyll/_posts/2016-03-22-design-details.md

 ## Integrated legends
 Not every map needs a legend.
 This map doesn't need a persistent legend because:

-1. The categorical color scheme was done for it's own sake, to create color variation amongst the points
+1. The categorical color scheme was done for its own sake, to create color variation amongst the points
 2. All of the attribute data (including the categories used to color the map) is available in the data probe

 However, this doesn't mean we should throw the legend out entirely, just be clever about how much space we give it.
 For this map, we present the legend to the user when they first load the map.
 After that, it is available integrated into the filter menu for the attribute that we're mapping.

 ![Integrated legend]({{ site.baseurl }}/media/posts/2016/03/legend.png)

-By integrate it into an existing control, not only do we save valuable map / UI space, we reinforce the connection between the controls and the map.
+By integrating it into an existing control, not only do we save valuable map / UI space, we reinforce the connection between the controls and the map.

 ## Non-map controls
 The final thing I wanted to point out is the prev / next buttons at the top of the data probe.
 These buttons are used to move between points in the map.
 Clicking this button will activate the next / prev point in time, mirroring a click event that populates the fixed data probe and changes the point to the active marker.